helenyb/dosecombinations/README.md

 Graphs are drawn in the file ‘graphs.R’

-The case study is explored in the files ‘case_study_gandhi_stop.R’ and ‘case_study_gandhi_no_stop.R’, corresponding to using a stopping rule and not respectively.
+The case study is explored in the files ‘case_study_gandhi_stop.R’ and ‘case_study_gandhi_no_stop.R’, corresponding to using a stopping rule and not respectively. 'patient_genration_case_study.R' contains functions fo patient generation for the case study.
 All methods are implemented in each file.